ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```

-It can be used for any object by making extension.
+It can be customized and used for any objects by making extension.

 ```
 extension Stylable where Self: DetailViewController {